lerrayi/intel-sustainability/README.md

 # 🌿 Intel's Sustainability Journey
 This is a website I built in a class collaboration with Intel in which we were instructed to make a demonstration of Intel's sustainability journey.
 This is the first website I've built after fully understanding the concept of *responsive* or *mobile-first* design.
 This is also my first work in corporate writing and marketing, as I did a lot of my own research to enhance this project.
-Here's a list of things I implemented in this website:
+Here's a list of things I've implemented:

 ## 📱 Responsiveness: